sinhaayushman-102006/AI-Clinical-Assistant-Web/README.md

 ## Architecture

-The application follows a modern client-server architecture:
+The application follows a modular client-server architecture:

 * React-based frontend for user interaction
-* RESTful backend services built with Node.js and Express
+* Express.js backend for API handling
-* Shared TypeScript models for type safety across the application
+* Shared TypeScript models for type safety
-* AI integration layer for clinical intelligence and knowledge retrieval
+* AI integration layer for healthcare intelligence
-* Modular component-based design for maintainability and scalability

-## Security Considerations

 * Environment-based configuration management

+## Security

-* Secure API communication
+* API keys managed through environment variables
+* Sensitive credentials excluded from version control
+* Client-server separation for secure request handling
-* Input validation and sanitization
+* Input validation and sanitization mechanisms
-* Separation of client and server responsibilities

 ## Future Enhancements

 * Electronic Health Record (EHR) integration
+* Clinical report generation
-* Advanced clinical analytics
+* Advanced medical analytics
-* Role-based access control
 * Multi-model AI orchestration
-* Medical report generation
-* Real-time collaboration features
+* User authentication and authorization
+* Healthcare workflow automation

+## Disclaimer

+This application is intended for educational, research, and healthcare technology demonstration purposes only.
+It should not be used as a substitute for professional medical advice, diagnosis, or treatment.

 ## License

-This project is developed for educational, research, and healthcare technology innovation purposes.
-Ensure compliance with applicable healthcare regulations and data privacy standards before deploying in production environments.

-You can save this directly as `README.md` and replace `your-username` with your actual GitHub username.
+This project is licensed under the MIT License.